Terry-Migwi/Moringa_Datascience_Core_Week_8_IP/README.md

-# Decision Trees and Support Vector Machines
+# Random Forests and Support Vector Machines
 This repository contains a colab notebook with workings on Supervised Learning~ Classifications

 ## Title